 A heartfelt moment: Just three days after a major earthquake in Indonesia, Katsui joined the emergency relief team to help provide shelters and medical aid.
 She recalls asking an elderly woman how she was doing, and the woman replied through tears, “I lost everything, but I’m grateful for this shelter.
 Things feel a little easier now—thank you, thank you so much.”
 It remains one of Katsui’s proudest moments.

-PTA ELC Division Chair - Jenna Holdgrafer (elcdivision@pta.asij.ac.jp)
+PTA Communications Officer - Jenna Holdgrafer (communications@pta.asij.ac.jp)

 Jenna is originally from Chicago, U.S., where the pizza’s deep, the hot dogs are overloaded, and the food is gloriously bad for you.
 After getting married, she and her husband Brad lived on a sailboat in California, which was either wildly romantic or mildly seasick, depending on the day.